nikogura/nikogura.com/README.md

 * [LDAP for people with better things to do than master LDAP](AccessAndIdentityMadeEasy.md) *LDAP can be painful, but everything already knows how to connect to it.
 Why not connect all the things?*

+* [Managed Secrets](ManagedSecrets.md) *Your org needs secrets.
+Making them available to your apps is just the tip of the iceberg.*